Asher Keddie: Stage

 Making her theatre debut for the Melbourne Theatre Company in 1998 in Patrick Marber's Closer, Keddie went on to appear in Cyrano de Bergerac, Les Liaisons dangereuses, Birthrights, Great Expectations, The Seagull and Hannie Rayson's Life After George.
 Her performances in the 2005 Melbourne Theatre Company production of Les Liaisons dangereuses, and the Playbox's The Ishmael Club, both earned her Green Room Award nominations.

 In 2007 Keddie starred alongside Jay Bowen in the Melbourne Theatre Company's play The Glass Soldier written by Hannie Rayson.

 Personal life

 Keddie married actor and musician Jay Bowen in January 2007.
 The pair separated in December 2011.
 In April 2014, she married artist Vincent Fantauzzo.
 On 19 November 2014 she announced at the GQ Men's Award that she was pregnant.
-On 1 March 2015, the couple welcomed their first child, a boy named Valentino Fantauzzo.
+On 1 March 2015, their first child was born.